 John Kyriazoglou obtained a B.A.
 (Honours) from the University of Toronto, Canada, also earning a Scholastic award for Academic Excellence in Computer Science.
-John has worked in Canada, England, Switzerland, Luxembourg, Greece and other countries for over 40 years, as a Senior IT manager, Managing Di...
+John has worked in Canada, England, Switzerland, Luxembourg, Greece, Saudi Arabia and other countries for over 49 years, as a Senior IT manage...

 This book deals with the issues of linking and aligning your IT application systems and services with your business in a more effective and efficient way.
 Part I contains four processes, several controls and seven recommended actions to streamline your IT-Business alignment efforts.
 Part II contains a case study and examples of policies, support roles, frameworks, methods, tools, goals, objectives, checklists, etc., that complement and support the IT-Business alignment processes described in Part I.